javiersantos/WhatsAppBetaUpdater/README.md

-# Beta Updater for WhatsApp
+<h1 align="center">Beta Updater for WhatsApp</h1>

-App to update to the latest version of WhatsApp for Android.
+<p align="center">App to update to the latest version of WhatsApp for Android.
 Beta Updater for WhatsApp checks the latest version available on whatsapp.com and allows to install it automatically.
-Inspired by Material Design.
+Inspired by Material Design.</p>

 ## APK Download
 * [Download on GitHub](https://github.com/javiersantos/WhatsAppBetaUpdater.Android/releases)